Table of Contents

 5. Medical Interventions and Responses: Include details about any medical interventions provided, their effectiveness, and the patient’s response to treatment.

-• Example: “Increased dosage of pain medication to manage escalating pain, but the patient continues to report significant .
+• Example: “Increased dosage of pain medication to manage escalating pain, but the patient continues to report significant discomfort.
 Frequent adjustments to oxygen levels to manage dyspnea, with limited relief.”

 Supporting Evidence for Recertification

-To ensure that recertification is justified, providing supporting evidence demonstrating the patient's ongoing decline and need for hospice care is crucial.
+To ensure that recertification is justified, it is crucial to provide supporting evidence demonstrating the patient’s ongoing decline and need for hospice care.
 This evidence should be specific and measurable, aligning with the criteria set forth by regulatory bodies.

 1. Clinical Documentation: Include detailed clinical notes from assessments and visits highlighting the patient’s decline.